Manchester Airport: Passenger terminals

 Manchester Airport has three passenger terminals (Terminals 1, 2 and 3).
 Terminals 1 and 2 are linked by the skylink, with travelators to aid passengers with the 10–15-minute walk.
 Terminal 3 is linked to Terminal 1 and the skylink by a covered walkway.
-The "skylink" also connects the terminals to the airport railway station complex (known as "The Station") and the Radisson BLU Hotel.
+The skylink also connects the terminals to the airport railway station complex (known as The Station) and the Radisson BLU Hotel.
 Skylink 1 started construction in 1991 and opened 1993.
 Skylink 2 opened in September 1996 along with the Radisson.

 Terminal 1

-Terminal 1 is used by airlines with scheduled and charter operations, flying to European and other worldwide destinations.
-It is the second largest terminal at the airport.
-It was opened in 1962, by Prince Philip, Duke of Edinburgh, and it is a base for easyJet.
+Terminal 1 was opened in 1962 by Prince Philip, Duke of Edinburgh.
+It was used by airlines with scheduled and charter operations, flying to European and other worldwide destinations, and before its closure was a base for easyJet.
 Terminal 1 is spread over an area of 110000 m2.